We support SB 18-141, sponsored by Sen. Lois Court (D-Denver) and Rep. James Wilson (R-Salida)!

 Why This Bill Matters

 Last year, Coloradans received over $1 billion in income tax refunds.
 They donated almost a quarter of a percent of their refunds ($1.9 million) to the 20 tax checkoffs on the form.
-If they donated 5% of the amount of their income tax refunds, nonprofits would receive an additional $50 million in charitable giving to strengthen our communities.
+If they donated as much as 5% of the amount of their income tax refunds, nonprofits would receive an additional $50 million in charitable giving to strengthen our communities.

 Giving Coloradans the choice of donating their tax refunds to any registered nonprofit will encourage them to give more and support a wider range of organizations If 141 passes, taxpayers could still choose to donate their tax refunds to any other checkoff fund on the form.
 Nor does it affect the renewal of existing tax checkoffs or establishment of new ones.